 A reference point, or a benchmark, is past data upon which you measure your current success.
 In a nutshell, it puts your objective into context.
-For example, you can use last year's sales, last quarter, or any other data that you might have.
-In our previous CRM software example, $100 million in sales was last year's number.
-So, this year we need to reach that number and than keep going until we hit our new target - $150 million.
+For example, you can use last year’s sales, last quarter, or any other data that you might have.
+In our previous CRM software example, $100 million in sales was last year’s number.
+So, this year we need to reach that number and then keep going until we hit our new target – $150 million.

-A good and effective marketing objective is realistic, measurable, has set time limit, and uses a reference point (benchmark).
+A good and effective marketing objective is realistic, measurable, has a set time limit, and uses a reference point (benchmark).

 Increase sales of CRM software from $100 million in 2010 to $150 million between January 1, 2011 to December 31, 2011.